rjarry/aerc/README.md

 $ vim ~/.config/aerc/accounts.conf
 ```

-Fill in your account details and configure the rest to taste, then run `aerc2`.
+Fill in your account details and configure the rest to taste, then run `aerc`.

 ## Contributing